 B2B and B2C Use Cases

-Another critical use of smart contracts are in supply chains.
+Another critical use of smart contracts is in supply chains.
 Supply chains are using smart contracts to confirm and track shipments and deliveries as they take place, creating an instantaneous way of payment, transaction validation, and record keeping throughout the processing and delivery of consumer goods.
-Smart contracts are making supply chains more efficient by digitizing the payment, validation, and record keeping of the processes that goods go through from production to consumer, creating quicker and more cost efficient ways of running a supply chain.
+Smart contracts are making supply chains more efficient by digitizing the payment, validation, and record keeping of the processes that goods go through from production to consumer, creating quicker and more cost-efficient ways of running a supply chain.

 Use cases for financial institutions